NickDenji/news_project-docker-/README.md

 ## Run with Docker

-This project can be run entirely using Docker without additional setup.
+This project can be run using Docker.

+⚠️ By default, Docker uses SQLite for simplicity.
+For a production-ready setup, you should configure MariaDB separately.

 ### Build the container